port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/opsgenie.md

   </TabItem>
   <TabItem value="jenkins" label="Jenkins">
-This pipeline will run the Kubecost integration once and then exit, this is useful for **one time** ingestion of data.
+This pipeline will run the Opsgenie integration once and then exit, this is useful for **one time** ingestion of data.

 :::tip
 Your Jenkins agent should be able to run docker commands.